amazon-braket/amazon-braket-sdk-python/README.md

 **DO NOT SHARE OR TALK ABOUT THE CONTENTS OF THIS LIBRARY per the Amazon Beta NDA you signed.**

-**aqx-python-sdk** is a library for interacting with quantum devices via AWS.
+Amazon Qx Python SDK is an open source library for interacting with quantum devices on Amazon Qx.

 TODO describe the different feature sets / abstractions.

 ## Installation